nightingaleproject/vital_records_fhir_messaging_ig/input/pagecontent/index.md

 Nightingale is an open source project and welcomes all contributors.
 The source code for this IG is maintained in the [Nightingale Github](https://github.com/nightingaleproject/vital_records_fhir_messaging_ig).
 Instead of just suggesting a change, consider creating a branch, making the change, and submitting a pull request.
 All of our profiling work is done in [FHIR Shorthand](http://hl7.org/fhir/uv/shorthand/) and all narrative content in markdown (specifically, [Kramdown](https://kramdown.gettalong.org/)).
 We suggest using the [Visual Studio Code editor](https://code.visualstudio.com/) with the [FHIR Shorthand plug-in](https://marketplace.visualstudio.com/items?itemName=kmahalingam.vscode-language-fsh).
 For more information on how to get started with IG development, visit the [FSH School](https://fshschool.org/).

-If you have questions or comments about this guide, please reach out on ["Death on FHIR" zulip stream](https://chat.fhir.org/#narrow/stream/179301-Death-on.20FHIR)[^1].

 ### Credits